nachogon1/listen_brainz_assigment/README.md

 ```shell
 poetry run get-results
 ```
+The results are added in the `./listen_brainz_assigment/results` directory.

 For the assigment specific case we placed the `dataset.txt` in `./listen_brainz_assigment/database directory`.
 The dataset was created in the root directory `.` .
 We have not added this to the repository because of the size of the file.
 But it the poetry tasks should run following the instructions.